boazsade/json_parser/README.md

 Note
 -------------------
 This library uses boost as a back end for the JSON parsing.
-In order to successfully work with the boost implementation you have to replace your a file that is found under boost_fix with an instrations of what needs to be done
+In order to successfully work with the boost implementation you have to replace your a file that is found under boost_fix with an instructions of what needs to be done

 The following is an example on how to create  JOSN out of C++ data type